zuozhenggh/learning-library/oic-integration-library/common/enable-file-server/enable-file-server.md

 ## Introduction

 This lab walks you through the process of enabling the Oracle Integration File Server.
-By default, the File Server is not enable, but is required for this workshop.
+By default, the File Server is not enabled, but is required for this workshop.

 Estimated Lab Time: 5 minutes